 In an email written on June 4 to his fellow commissioners and a wind energy development executive, Kerschner wrote:

-“The potential income is too high for the angst and fear — whether well founded or not… It’s not because of the noise or flicker or any of that, it is because it is tearing at the very fabric of the community pitting neighbor against neighbor and friend against friend and it is breaking my heart.” — Kerschner
+“The potential income is too high a price for the angst and fear — whether well founded or not… It’s not because of the noise or flicker or any of that, it is because it is tearing at the very fabric of the community pitting neighbor against neighbor and friend against friend and it is breaking my heart.” — Kerschner

 Seneca Anti-Wind’s Chris Aichholz